tensorlayer/HyperPose/README.md

 [![Documentation Status](https://readthedocs.org/projects/hyperpose/badge/?version=latest)](https://hyperpose.readthedocs.io/en/latest/?badge=latest)

-HyperPose is a high-performance and flexible library for building real-world human pose estimation systems.
+HyperPose is a library for building human pose estimation systems that can efficiently operate in the wild.

+> **Note**: We are in the process of migrating our APIs from 1.0 to 2.0.
+The migration is expected to finish by July 2020.

 ## Features

+HyperPose has two key features, which are not available in existing libraries:

-- Flexible Python training platform: HyperPose provides a large collection of Python APIs to design human pose estimation models.
-This includes (adding custom dataset with your own labelled data, customizing data augmentation, using multiple GPUs for fast training, and changing backbone deep neural networks (e.g., changing from ResNet to MobileNet) and many others.
+- **Flexible training platform**: HyperPose provides flexible Python APIs to build many useful pose estimation models (e.g., OpenPose and PoseProposalNetwork).
+HyperPose users can, for example, customize data augmentation, use parallel GPUs for training, and replace deep neural networks (e.g., changing from ResNet to MobileNet), thus building models specific to their real-world scenarios.
-- High-performance C++ pose estimation engine: HyperPose models real-time pose estimation as a streaming dataflow.
-This dataflow has operators which are implemented using TensorRT and low-level C++ libraries for best possible performance.
-HyperPose dynamically dispatch CPU threads and GPU streams to work on these operators to maximize hardware utilization.
+- **High-performance pose estimation**: HyperPose achieves real-time pose estimation though a high-performance pose estimation engine.
+This engine implements numerous system optimizations: pipeline parallelism, model inference with TensorRT, CPU/GPU hybrid scheduling, and many others.
+This allows HyperPose to run 4x faster than OpenPose and 10x faster than TF-Pose.

 ## Get Started